josevillarmontero-byte/aws2oci_project/README.md

 # AWS to OCI S3 Compatibility Conversion Toolkit

-This toolkit automates the conversion of source files that use AWS S3 APIs, credentials, hostnames, and access logic into Oracle Cloud Infrastructure (OCI) compatible equivalents.
+This toolkit automates the conversion of source files in batch mode that use AWS S3 APIs, credentials, hostnames, and access logic into Oracle Cloud Infrastructure (OCI) compatible equivalents.

 ## Purpose